jejacobs23/osteo-RNA-Seq-Workflow/README.md

     REMOVE_ALIGNMENT_INFORMATION=true \
     TMP_DIR=<path to temp directory>/working_temp_rs
 ```
-**Step 4) :** The Picard function, MarkIllumiaAdapters, is used to take an uBAM file and rewite it with new adapter-trimming tags.
+**Step 4) Mark adapters:** The Picard function, MarkIllumiaAdapters, is used to take an uBAM file and rewite it with new adapter-trimming tags.
 Per tutorial 6483 on the GATK website: https://software.broadinstitute.org/gatk/documentation/article?id=6483 This is needed so that the sequenced adapters contribute minimally to the alignments.
 The tool adds an "XT" tag to a read record to mark the 5' start position of the specified adapter sequence.
 It also produces a metrics file.
 ```
 #for n lanes
-#The input files are the .bam files created in Step .
+#The input files are the .bam files created in Step 3.
 There are the same number of input .bam files as there are lanes.

 ALIGNMENT_RUN=<Sample ID>
-INPUT=<path to input directory>"/"$ALIGNMENT_RUN"/"<name of .bam file created in step >
+INPUT=<path to input directory>"/"$ALIGNMENT_RUN"/"<name of .bam file created in step 3>
 OUTPUT_DIR=<path to output directory>"/"$ALIGNMENT_RUN

-java -Xmx8G -jar $PICARD_DIR/picard.jar MarkIlluminaAdapters \
+java -Xmx8G -jar picard.jar MarkIlluminaAdapters \
     I=$INPUT \
     O=$OUTPUT_DIR/uBAM_markedAdapters_lane_<n>.bam \
     M=$OUTPUT_DIR/adapter_metrics_lane_<n>.txt \
     TMP_DIR=<path to temp directory>/working_temp_miat
 ```

-**Step 5) :** The Picard function, SamToFastq, is used to take the uBAM files which have been modifed so that Illumina adapter sequences are marked with the XT tag and converts them to fastq files for further processing.
+**Step 5) Convert uBAM to FASTQ:** The Picard function, SamToFastq, is used to take the uBAM files which have been modifed so that Illumina adapter sequences are marked with the XT tag and converts them to fastq files for further processing.
 It produces a .fastq file in which all extant meta data (read group info, alignment info, flags and tags) are purged.
 What remains are the read query names prefaced with the @ symbol, read sequences and read base quality scores.
 The meta data will be added back later in the MergeBam step.
 GATK actually pipes this along with the BWA alignment step and the MergeBam step but I'm still working on piping with Slurm.
 See Tutorial 6483 for details:
 https://software.broadinstitute.org/gatk/documentation/article?id=6483

 By setting the CLIPPING_ATTRIBUTE to "XT" and by setting the CLIPPING_ACTION to 2, the program effectively removes the previously marked adapter sequences by changing their quality scores to two.
 This makes it so they don't contribute to downstream read alignment or alignment scoring metrics.